Proudly Serving Our Community

 A trust doesn’t just safeguard resources.
 It also connects someone with a trustee that will oversee the distribution of those assets.
 Parents often question who could step into their role and provide guidance and financial support for their child.

 The right choice will truly depend on the circumstances.
-Sometimes, it will be family members or friends that can provide the best support for someone with special needs.
+Sometimes, it will be family member or friends that can provide the best support for someone with special needs.
 Other times, what they really need is a professional fiduciary to manage their resource.

 Exploring every option with the assistance of a legal professional can help those who are hoping to create a special needs trust for the benefit of a loved one.